 Consider reducing the number of things the student must carry back and forth from school and eliminate the need for backpacks or reduce the size requirement of them.
+Teachers can also get creative in allowing students to approach the cubby with their "buddy" if that model is implemented.

 Face coverings must always be worn whenever traveling in the hallways.
-Always walk on your right and maintain distancing between students walking in the opposite direction and those both in front and behind.